asasinmode/recipemode/cakes/tres-leches.md

 5. To the whites bowl, add the rest of the sugar and salt.
 Whisk until stiff peaks.
 6. Fold in the beaten whites into the yolks.
 7. Pour the cake mixture into 2 (or 1 if you prefer a single bigger layer, I'm assuming 2) buttered cake moulds.
-8. Bake for 27 minutes at 175°C. A skewer inserted into the middle should come out dry.
+8. Bake for 27 minutes at 175°C. A skewer inserted into the middle should come out clean.
 9. Leave in the oven with the door slightly opened for ~15 minutes.
 Afterwards take out and let cool completely.
 10. Once cooled, leave in the moulds and stab many times with a fork to create holes.
 11. Pour all of the sweetened condensed milk evenly onto both layers.
 Might have to be done in 2 series, cake should absorb everything.